-6.6 Affirmative Action.
-The District and the AFT will abide by the District Affirmative Action Plan as presently constituted or as it may hereafter be modified by the Board of Trustees, provided, however, that in the absence of AFT agreement, no such modification shall be made if it alters or conflicts with any provision of this Agreement.
+The District and the AFT will abide by the plans for diversity, equity, and inclusion as established or modified by the Board of Trustees.
 A copy of the most recent plan will be forwarded to the AFT upon approval.

-6.7 Peer Observers.
+6.7 Intentionally left blank